-To test your leadership and communication skills, employers may ask cybersecurity interview questions such as:
+To test your leadership and communication skills, employers may ask situational cybersecurity interview questions such as:

-- Can you tell me about a time when you demonstrated leadership capabilities on the job?
+- Please describe a time when you demonstrated leadership capabilities on the job.

-- Talk about a successful presentation you gave and why you think it went well.
+- Tell us about a successful presentation you gave and why you think it went well.

-- How do you prefer to build rapport with others?
+- What is your approach to build rapport with others?

-- Describe a time when you had to be careful talking about sensitive information.
+- Please describe a time when you had to handle sensitive information.
 How did you do it?

-- How would you explain a complicated technical problem to a colleague/client with less technical understanding?
+- How would you explain a complicated technical problem to a colleague/client who had less technical understanding?

-- Rate your communication skills on a scale of 1 to 10.
+- Please rate your communication skills on a scale of 1 to 10.
 Give examples of experiences that demonstrate the rating is accurate.

 - Is it more important to be a good listener or a good communicator?

-- Tell me about a time you had to relay bad news to a client or colleague.
+- Please tell us about a time you had to relay bad news to a client or colleague.